-- Specify a data field in a query that contains data fields of recipient information to map to the bursting key as follows: select the data source, the query, and then the mapping field from the corresponding drop-down list one by one.
-You can select Add to set up more mapping relationships.
-To delete a mapping row, select it and select Remove.
+- Specify a data field in a query that contains data fields of recipient information to map to the bursting key.
+Select the data source, the query, and then the mapping field from the corresponding drop-down list one by one.
+You can set up more mapping relationships by using the Add button .
+To remove an unwanted mapping row, select on the right.

 - In the Recipient section, specify the recipient addresses.
 The data fields that define recipient information in the specified query are available in the drop-down lists.
-For example, to distribute the report result to email addresses, select E-mail and then double-click a data field that defines email addresses from the drop-down list.
+For example, to distribute the report result to e-mail addresses, select the E-mail check box and then double-click a data field that defines e-mail addresses from the drop-down list.

-- If you select E-mail or Logi Report Server User/Logi Report Server Group/Logi Report Server Role > User E-mail in the Recipient section, Designer enables the E-mail Settings button.
-You can select the button to further define the email settings.
+- When E-mail or Logi Report Server User/Group/Role > User E-mail is selected in the Recipient section, the E-mail Settings button is activated.
+You can select it to further define the e-mail settings.

-- Select E-mail Settings.
-Designer displays the E-mail Settings dialog box.
+- Select the E-mail Settings button.
+The E-mail Settings dialog appears.

-- From the Cc/Bcc drop-down list, double-click the data field in the specified query which you want to use for retrieving the email addresses to send additional copies of the email to.
+- From the Cc/Bcc drop-down list, double-click the data field in the specified query which will be used for retrieving the e-mail addresses to send additional copies of the e-mail to.
 The people in the Bcc list is known to the sender and himself only.

-- Specify the subject and comments of the email in the Subject and Comments boxes.
-If you want to compose the subject/comments dynamically, select Add Dynamic Field, then in the Select Field dialog box, select the required fields to insert into the text.
+- Specify the subject and comments of the e-mail in the Subject and Comments boxes.
+If you want the subject/comments to be composed dynamically, select the Add Dynamic Field button, then in the Select Field dialog select the required fields to insert into the text.

-- Select E-mail Settings.
-Designer displays the E-mail Settings dialog box.
+- Select the E-mail Settings button.
+The E-mail Settings dialog appears.

-- You can select Add next to the Schema Name box and repeat the above steps to create more bursting schemas for the report.
+- You can select the Add button next to the Schema Name box and repeat the above steps to create more schemas for the report.